 Message from the Management

-The Okinawa Electric Power Company, Inc. (OEPC) Group aims to design and propose new valuethrough services to support both corporate and individual customers through its core business as acomprehensive energy supplier and to become a unified business group that grows and develops handin-hand with the community.
+The Okinawa Electric Power Company, Incorporated (OEPC) Group seeks to create new value as a comprehensive energy supplier through services to support both corporate and individual customers and to become a business group with a sense of solidary, growing and developing hand-in-hand with the community.

 - Mitsuru Omine